-- Once I've curled a section, I roll it back up, and leave it pin-curled.
-I prefer to leave my curls kind of standing on my head, rather than laying flat against my scalp.
+- Once I've curled a section, I roll it back up and leave it pin-curled.
+I prefer to leave my curls kind of standing on my head, rather than lying flat against my scalp.
 This helps give my roots some volume.

 - Leave the curls pinned on top of your head for about 20 minutes.